joshua-Evans-1/TLSProgramming/report/report.md

     │     Reflection on certificate management.
     ├── <a href="wireShark-after-tls.jpg" title="">wireShark-after-tls.jpg</a>
     │    screenshot of wireshark after tls.
+    ├── <a href="WireShark-TLSECHO.jpg" title="">WireShark-TLSECHO.jpg</a>
+    │    screenshot of wireshark using SimpleTLSServer.py
     └── <a href="wireShark-before-tls.jpg" title="">wireShark-before-tls.jpg</a>
          screenshot of wireshark before tls.